Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Theoretical framework

 By inserting the wave saturation condition ($\Omega_0 / k \sim p/m$ in Equation~\ref{equ::growth_rate}) into the CR anisotropy balance condition ($\text{driving} = \text{QLD}$), we build up the relation between the effective scattering rate and environmental parameters for each CR momentum bin,

-The momentum-dependent factor $Q_2$ peaks around $0.56$ (for $\kappa = 1.25$, the exact value depends on $\kappa$).
-In the conventional single-fluid treatment of the CRs, peak growth rate is often employed when calculating the balance between wave growth and damping, which yields
+\textbf{Here, we again omit the factor $U_A/c$ when comparing to $\left|\xi^2 - 1\right| \ll 1$, in order for the clear scaling relation.} The momentum-dependent factor $Q_2$ peaks around $0.56$ (for $\kappa = 1.25$, the exact value depends on $\kappa$).
+In the conventional single-fluid treatment of the CRs, the peak growth rate is often employed when calculating the balance between wave growth and damping, which yields

 Combining Equation~\ref{equ::scattering_rate_qlt} and Equation~\ref{equ::nu_eff_environ}, we can further estimate the saturation level of the CRPAI as: